ManageIQ/bundler-inject/README.md

 will output a warning to the screen to make us aware we are overriding, and then it will use the new definition.

+`override_gem` will raise an exception if the specified gem does not exist in the original Gemfile.

+### ensure_gem

+`ensure_gem` is an extra DSL command similar to `override_gem`, and primarily meant for the global override file.

+One issue with the global file is that it specifies a new gem with `gem`, but that gem already exists in the project you will get a nasty warning.
+Conversely, if it specifies an override with `override_gem`, but the gem does not exist in the project you will get an exception.
+To deal with these issues, you can use `ensure_gem` in your global file.

+`ensure_gem` works by checking if the gem is already in the dependency list, and comparing the options specified.
+If the dependency does not exist, it uses `gem`, otherwise if the options or version specified are significantly different, it will use `override_gem`, otherwise it will just do nothing, deferring to the original declaration.

 ## What is this sorcery?

 While this is technically a bundler plugin, bundler-inject does not use the